chaopeng/chromium-downloader/README.md

-# chromium-latest-linux
+Chromium Downloader

-Scripts to download and run the latest Linux build of Chromium.
+This is a scripts to download the snapshot version of chromuim.
+Now it support Linux, Mac and Windows.